The Cold Truth

 Gather insight into effective service design for children with experience of sexual exploitation, through proactive early intervention.

 Recognition of young people’s voices by policy makers; a conversation on early intervention ignited.

-Commissioned by Plymouth City Council, the project sought to meaningfully involve young people in redesigning the services they could have benefitted from, while increasing public awareness of Child Sexual Exploitation (CSE) and encouraging more of a dialogue around it.
-And sparking empathy is the most effective way to do that.
+Commissioned by Plymouth City Council, this project sought to meaningfully involve young people in redesigning the services they could have benefitted from, while increasing public awareness of CSE and encouraging more dialogue.

 So, working from personal experience and desk-based research, we trained five young curators in artistic and curatorial practice, giving them a safe space in which to explore and communicate their experiences on their own terms through creative collaboration.
 No focus groups, No post-it notes.
 No interrogations.

 The outcome was a “profoundly moving” visual and sound-based installation that took visitors into the emotional reality of a child experiencing CSE, centred on a mausoleum of ice- and glass-cast shoes that slowly disintegrated over the course of the day.
 Headphones playing a commissioned score heightened the feeling of isolation and vulnerability in gallery visitors, creating an experience of ‘feeling with’, rather than ‘feeling sorry for’ the young people affected.

 The experience positively impacted the wellbeing of every young person involved, notably boosting their confidence and ability to communicate complex emotions.

 Findings from The Cold Truth campaign directly shaped the “Voice of the Child” agenda on Plymouth’s Multi Agency Child Sexual Exploitation (MACSE) working group.
 In collaboration with Barnardo’s, we hosted a scoping exercise with relevant commissioning partners.